Compliance

 We believe assessments are key to proving compliance — but most businesses need to change their assessment process to track compliance effectively.

-On the downside, neither approach scales well.
-Excel spreadsheets can become unwieldy if you’re evaluating several sites – it’s hard to track results in a spreadsheet, and they don’t offer you an actionable list of things that need to be done in order to get up to code.
-It’s also hard to catch up on compliance if you fall behind.
+Spreadsheets may seem like a good idea at first, especially since they’re inexpensive.
+However, spreadsheets are often the source of problems.
+They can become unwieldy if you’re evaluating several sites, for example.
+Multiple versions of a spreadsheet can cause confusion or security issues.
+You have to manually track results in a spreadsheet, and a spreadsheet doesn't automatically offer you an actionable list of things that need to be done in order to get up to code.
+It’s also hard to catch up on compliance if you fall behind and have to manually enter information — and that sort of data entry can cause errors.

-As for consultants, it can be costly to send consultants to several sites, particularly if you’re using a team and trying to get an assessment done in a hurry.
+Consultants can be expensive.
+It’s costly to send consultants to several sites, particularly if you’re using a team and trying to get an assessment done in a hurry.
 This can also lead to inconsistencies — if all the consultants aren’t using the same questionnaire or checklist, it’s likely you’ll get different results for every site.
+Conducting audits is a waste of experts’ time; you don’t want your expert checking off boxes on a list — you want their opinion on remediations.

 Compliance is a lot like doing the dishes.
 You need to be compliant with regulations every day, just like you need to eat off clean dishes every day.
 If you let your compliance go until the last minute, it’s like letting dishes pile up in the sink until you can’t ignore them anymore — you end up with a big, intimidating project.

 My biggest advice to any business managing compliance is to evaluate it regularly; daily or weekly.
-Tackle a few small things every day, and invest in a tool that lets you easily monitor your compliance, and which keeps you up to date with changing regulations and rules.
-If the regulations you need to keep up with are complex, form a compliance committee that will help you keep on top of compliance.
+Tackle a few small things every day, and invest in a tool that lets you easily monitor your compliance, and which automatically keeps you up to date with changing regulations and rules.
+Spreadsheets will only make compliance more daunting, particularly if you are tracking compliance across several sites.